Online Courses for Orthopedic Technicians

 Let's take a few minutes to explore some commonly offered online orthopedic technician courses.

-- Anatomy and Physiology Course: The fundamental concepts of anatomy and physiology are the focus of this course as students learn the basics of human bodily systems, individual organs and their structures.
+- Students in an Anatomy and Physiology focus on the fundamental concepts of anatomy and physiology are the focus of this course as students learn the basics of human bodily systems, individual organs, and their structures.
 Focus is applied to identifying musculoskeletal components and their functions.

-- Medical Terminology Course: This course helps students acquire a basic understanding of how medical terms are derived and focuses on the musculoskeletal system.
-Included is an overview of how roots, prefixes and suffixes come together to form these words and how breaking down words into their component parts can help in determining meaning.
+- A Medical Terminology course helps students acquire a basic understanding of how medical terms are derived and focuses on the musculoskeletal system.
+Included is an overview of how roots, prefixes, and suffixes come together to form these words and how breaking down words into their component parts can help in determining meaning.

-- Human Biology: Students are taught the fundamentals of human anatomical structure and physiology.
+- Students in a Human Biology course are taught the fundamentals of human anatomical structure and physiology.
 This course provides the groundwork for more advanced courses in anatomy and physiology.
 Students should have completed high school biology as a prerequisite for this course.